Skip to main content

 The program has a particular focus on supporting small-scale fisheries and fisheries located in developing regions.
 Small-scale fisheries supply around half of the global catch and employ more than 90% of people working for fisheries, the vast majority of whom live in developing regions.

 Such fisheries are currently under-represented in the MSC program.
-In 2022/23, 19% of the global seafood catch was engaged in the MSC program (meaning certified, in assessment, or in-transition to MSC), but only 20% of this catch came from fisheries in developing regions.
+In 2022/23, 19% of the global seafood catch was engaged in the MSC program (meaning certified, in assessment, or in the MSC Improvement Program), but only 20% of this catch came from fisheries in developing regions.
 This is because small-scale fisheries and those in developing regions are more likely to face additional challenges in meeting our Standard, including a lack of:

 • Data on aspects such as stock assessments and impacts on habitats.